Kong/docs.konghq.com/app/docs/0.14.x/plugin-development/distribution.md

 There are three steps to completely remove a plugin.

-1. Remove the plugin from your Kong api configuration.
-Make sure that it is no longer applied globally nor for any API or consumer.
+1. Remove the plugin from your Kong Service or Route configuration.
+Make sure that it is no longer applied globally nor for any Service, Route, or consumer.
 This has to be done only once for the entire Kong cluster, no restart/reload required.
 This step in itself will make that the plugin is no longer in use.
 But it remains available and it is still possible to re-apply the plugin.

 2. Remove the plugin from the `plugins` directive (on each Kong node).
    Make sure to have completed step 1 before doing so.
-After this step it will be impossible for anyone to re-apply the plugin to any Kong api, consumer, or even globally.
+After this step it will be impossible for anyone to re-apply the plugin to any Kong Service, Route, Consumer, or even globally.
 This step requires to restart/reload the Kong node to take effect.

 3. To remove the plugin thoroughly, delete the plugin-related files from each of the Kong nodes.
 Make sure to have completed step 2, including